How to Prevent Altitude Sickness in Your trips

 For example, during the tour of the Salar de Uyuni, you will be above 3600 meters above sea level and sometimes above 5000; it is advisable to do this tour, already being acclimatized to the altitude.

-If you have not been used before, it is better to take it easy, because in case you get bad of severe altitude sickness, you have to go back to an altitude where the altitude does not affect you and that can annoy you a trip like that of the Salar de Uyuni, to give an example.
+If you have not been used to high altitudes before, it is better to take it easy, because in case you get bad of severe altitude sickness, you have to go back to an altitude where the altitude does not affect you and that can annoy you, especially on a trip like that of the Salar de Uyuni, to give an example.

 Book Your Trip